 The Skull session happens 2 hours and 20 minutes before each game and lasts an hour.
 When it’s over, you can mull around amongst the tailgaters, pick up some free samples (1/4 of a Sugardale hot dog, anyone?) and enjoy the energy of game day.
 We were nervous because we weren’t sure what would happen to our strollers when we got there!
 We were able to take our strollers (yes, we had two) into the arena, but we left them outside the gymnasium, along the outer wall.
 It was a risk, but no one decided to walk off with a stroller on game day.
 Phew!
 I don’t know where else you could put your stroller, as the seating in the gymnasium is very tight.
 It worked out for us and we were really glad we did it!

-The upcoming home games are October 29, November 5, and November 26, see the schedule here!
+You can see the schedule of OSU games here!
 Friends recommended arriving 20-25 minutes early to get good seats, and I will pass that advice on to you.
 We got there around 9:20 AM for the 9:40 AM Skull Session and were able to get good seats facing the band.

 2. Visit a Pumpkin Patch

 There are so many pumpkin patch options, it’s kind of amazing!
 Every weekend in October is filled with Fall Festivals – honestly, I had no idea before I started this blog how many there are!
-You can see a list from Columbus Moms Blog here, or check out my first weekend post of October for a list of ongoing Fall Festival Weekends!
+Make sure to visit my post, Central Ohio Pumpkin Patches and Fall Festivals for a complete list!

 Last week, we visited Jaquemin Farms on a Monday!
 This one is great, in my opinion, because it is open during the week and for only $2 kids ages 3-10 can play in the corn box and run through the straw maze!
 Kids 2 and under are free!
 During the weekends, they have bouncy houses and the price is a bit higher.
 So if you have preschoolers at home during the week, this is a great way to spend an inexpensive morning at a pumpkin patch!
-Other weekday options include Circle S Farms, evenings at Lehner’s Pumpkin Farm and one Friday only (October 14, 2016) at Leeds Farm!
+Other weekday options include Circle S Farms, evenings at Lehner’s Pumpkin Farm.

 Another place we love to go is Smith’s Farm Market!
-The picture below is 2 years old, but they always have a large selection of pumpkins and picturesque settings for fun pictures with pumpkins!
+The picture below is a few years old, but they always have a large selection of pumpkins and picturesque settings for fun pictures with pumpkins!
 They also have yummy baked goods and other produce!

 3. Go Apple Picking

-A few weeks ago, I shared about our visit to Orchard and Company, but here’s a list of more apple picking ideas from Columbus Moms Blog!
+I’ve shared about our visit to Orchard and Company, and Branstool Orchards, and here’s a list of more apple picking ideas from Columbus Moms Blog!
 It’s getting late in the season, but there are still apples to be picked at many farms and a lot of them have farm festival weekends as well!
 If you’re looking for some options during the week (as opposed to the weekend), a few farms are open on select Fridays: Lynd Fruit Farm, and Cherry Hawk Farm, to name a few.